bennypowers/gnome-shell-extension-firefox-pip/README.md

 # gnome-shell-extension-firefox-pip

-Makes Firefox's Picture-in-Picture windows always on top, automatically.
+Makes Firefox's Picture-in-Picture windows always on top automatically and save or set position.